-During the PsyD in Clinical Psychology program students are evaluated on progressive developmental stages of their training.
-The evaluation begins prior to admission and includes evaluation of a student’s readiness for practicum training, readiness for internship, and readiness for practice.
-The PsyD degree program requires a minimum of 90 academic units (3 years, full time), 30 internship units (1 year, full time), and 30 hours of personal therapy completed with a licensed clinical psychologist.
-Students typically advance to candidacy following their 2nd year and may not apply for internship until they have met all the following requirements for advancement to candidacy.
+During the PsyD in clinical psychology program, students are evaluated on progressive developmental stages of their training.
+The evaluation begins upon admission and includes evaluation of a student’s readiness in three areas: practicum training, internship, and professional clinical practice.
+The PsyD degree program requires a minimum of 90 academic units (three years, full time), 30 internship units (one year, full time), and 20 hours, which must be completed prior to going to internship, of personal therapy completed with a licensed clinical psychologist.
+Students typically advance to candidacy following their second year and may not apply for internship until they have met all the following requirements for advancement to candidacy.

-The California School of Professional Psychology’s PsyD in Clinical Psychology program in Sacramento is accredited by the Commission on Accreditation of the American Psychological Association (APA), which requires that we provide data on time to completion, program costs, internships, attrition and licensure.
-Please follow the link below for that information.
-We hope this information will help you to make an informed decision regarding your graduate study.
+The clinical psychology PsyD program is accredited by the Commission on Accreditation of the American Psychological Association (APA), which requires that data is provided on time to completion, program costs, internships, attrition, and licensure.
+Please follow the link below to view a PDF of this information.
+We hope this data will help you to make an informed decision regarding your graduate study in higher education.

 Office of Program Consultation and Accreditation